-Hydroxyzine hydrochloride is not a cortical depressant, but its action may be due to suppression of activity in certain key regions of the subcortical area of the central nervous system.
+Hydroxyzine is not a cortical depressant, but its action may be due to a suppression of activity in certain key regions of the subcortical area of the central nervous system.
 Primary skeletal muscle relaxation has been demonstrated experimentally.
 Bronchodilator activity, and antihistaminic and analgesic effects have been demonstrated experimentally and confirmed clinically.
 An antiemetic effect, both by the apomorphine test and the veriloid test, has been demonstrated.
 Pharmacological and clinical studies indicate that hydroxyzine in therapeutic dosage does not increase gastric secretion or acidity and in most cases has mild antisecretory activity.
 Hydroxyzine is rapidly absorbed from the gastrointestinal tract and its clinical effects are usually noted within 15 to 30 minutes after oral administration.

 Indications and Usage for Hydroxyzine Syrup

 For symptomatic relief of anxiety and tension associated with psychoneurosis and as an adjunct in organic disease states in which anxiety is manifested.

 Useful in the management of pruritus due to allergic conditions such as chronic urticaria and atopic and contact dermatoses, and in histamine-mediated pruritus.